ibm-cloud-docs/openshift/ts-storage/ts-storage-debug-ocs.md

 2. If the `oc` CLI versions on your local machine and your cluster do not match, either [update your cluster](/docs/openshift?topic=openshift-update) or [install a different CLI version on your local machine](/docs/openshift?topic=openshift-openshift-cli#cs_cli_upgrade).

-## Debugging your OCS resources
+## Debugging your ODF resources
 {: #debug_storage_ocs_cluster}

-Describe your OCS resources and review the command outputs for any error messages.
+Describe your ODF resources and review the command outputs for any error messages.
 {: shortdesc}

-1. List the name of your OCS cluster.
+1. List the name of your ODF cluster.
     ```sh
     oc get ocscluster
     ```